Soup to nuts

 "Soup to nuts" is an American English idiom that conveys the meaning of "from beginning to end", derived from the description of a full course dinner.
+Formal dinners were expected to begin with soup and end with a serving of nuts which signified the end of the meal.
+This tradition began in the Middle Ages.

 Soup to nuts may also refer to: